zooboole/myweb/readme.md

 4) Specific routes are listed in routes.ini
+4a) Config for values including for SMTP setup for contact_us to work are in config.ini

 5) There is a basic form GUI in order to submit a blog ,which is just a case of copy & paste text into form text boxes of title, key words , article. key words are used to populate meta tags